My Erasmus Adventure in Paris: Six Months That Changed Everything

 January 23rd & 25th: Meeting My Erasmus Family

 The magic of Erasmus began almost immediately when I met the people who would become my closest friends: Konstantinos, Yannic, Thanos, Ale, Jimena, and Carmen.
 There's something special about the bonds you form during Erasmus - you're all strangers in a new city, equally excited and nervous, ready to embrace every adventure together.
-[Expand on how you met each friend, first impressions of Paris, and the initial excitement of starting your exchange program.]
+Most of them I met in those first few overwhelming days — at introduction events, in shared kitchens, at whatever bar someone had suggested in a group chat.
+Paris in late January was grey and cold, but we were all in that strange state of being simultaneously jet-lagged and over-caffeinated, and it didn't take long for a loose group to form around long dinners and pointless walks through the city.

 February: Settling In and First Adventures